 - The amount and sources of earned and unearned income of both spouses;

 - The contribution by one spouse to the education, training, or increased earning power of the other spouse;

-- The extent to which the earning power, expenses, or financial obligations of a spouse will be affected by reason of serving as the custodian of a minor child;
+- The extent to which the earning power, expenses, or financial obligations of a spouse will be affected by being the primary caretaker of a minor child;

 - The standard of living of the spouses established during the marriage;